MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_DynamicSearchAds.md

 > [!IMPORTANT]
 > Once you create your search campaign with dynamic search ads, it can take up to one week before your ads start to serve.

+**What you need to know about dynamic ad targets:**
-- **Target recommended categories**: Microsoft Advertising will analyze your website and then categorize its content.
+- **Target recommended categories** : Microsoft Advertising will analyze your website and then categorize its content.
 You can then select which categories you want to target and we will automatically generate keywords and ads from them.
 This is a good idea if you want to keep the dynamic search ads focused on a particular theme or you want to set different bids for different parts of your website.
-- **Target all webpages**: Microsoft Advertising will look at content from all pages of your website in order to generate keywords and ads.
+- **Target all webpages** : Microsoft Advertising will look at content from all pages of your website in order to generate keywords and ads.
-- **Target specific webpages**: You choose specific pages of your website to target based on their URL, category, page title, or page content.
+- **Target specific webpages** : You choose specific pages of your website to target based on their URL, category, page title, or page content.
 This is a good idea if you want to set different bids for different parts of your website or to make sure you’re not targeting parts of your website that are not relevant to your campaign goal.
 - A "page title" is the text that appears at the top of a webpage — in your website's code, it's the text in this area:
 ```
 <head>                     <title>This is the page title</title>                   </head>